 - a drizzle of nut butter

-Or if you have a little more time and want to make something extra, its incredible topped with my date and peanut butter caramel or raspberry chia jam.
+Or if you have a little more time, it is incredible topped with my date and peanut butter caramel sauce.

 Expert Tips for Making This Recipe